studiosi/GBTileBreaker/README.md

 # GBTileBreaker

 This is a fast-coded utility to help me in the process of ripping fonts from old GB cartridges.
-Save the tiles from GB advance and run this utility as follows:
+Save the tiles from Visual Boy Advance and run this utility as follows:

 > python gbtb.py path_to_image_file